mathiujesse/to-be-deleted/to-do.md

 ## Empty Git changes observed in this folder
-These are just to-dos or notes
+These are just to-dos or notes to implement.

 ## Delete this
 - This is the folder where you will upload changes to Github